 Most companies will help expats arrange telephone connections.
 This is useful as telephone company agents might not speak English.
 When dialling within Istanbul, bear in mind that the prefix for the European side is 0212 and for the Asian side is 0216.
 This must be dialled before the number each time when calling from one side to the other.

 Most housing estates and apartment blocks will have a kapıcı or doorman.
 In most cases, the kapıcı acts as the handyman and will collect garbage and take care of minor repairs.
-The drawback to this is that expats will be hard-pressed to find a kapıcı who speaks English.
-Most expats will need to rely on secretaries or other office staff to translate for them in their initial days in Istanbul.
+The drawback to this is that expats will be hard-pressed to find a kapıcı who speaks English and most expats will therefore need to rely on secretaries or other office staff to translate for them in their initial days in Istanbul.